kaskada-ai/kaskada-ai.github.io/_posts/2023-05-09-introducing-timelines-part-1.md

 We delve into the timeline concept, its interaction with external data stores (inputs and outputs), and the lifecycle of queries utilizing timelines.

 This post is the first in a series introducing Kaskada, an open-source event processing engine designed around the timeline abstraction.
-The full series will include (1) this introduction to the timeline abstraction, (2) how Kaskada builds an expressive temporal query language on the timeline abstraction, (3) how the timeline data model enables Kaskada to efficiently execute temporal queries, and (4) how timelines allows Kaskada to execute any query to incrementally over event streams.
+The full series will include (1) this introduction to the timeline abstraction, (2) how Kaskada builds an expressive temporal query language on the timeline abstraction, (3) how the timeline data model enables Kaskada to efficiently execute temporal queries, and (4) how timelines allow Kaskada to execute incrementally over event streams.

 # Rising Abstractions in Stream Processing

 Since 2011, alongside the rise of distributed streaming, there has been a trend towards higher abstractions for operating on events.
 In the same year that [Apache Kafka][kafka] introduced its distributed stream, [Apache Storm][storm] emerged with a structured graph representation for stream consumers, enabling the connection of multiple processing steps.
 Later in 2013, [Apache Samza][samza] provided fault-tolerant, stateful operations over streams, and the [MillWheel paper][millwheel] introduced the concept of watermarks to handle late data.
-Between 2016 and 2017, [Apache Flink][flink], [Apache Spark][spark], and [KSQL][ksql] implemented the ability to execute declarative queries—SQL—over streams.
+Between 2016 and 2017, [Apache Flink][flink], [Apache Spark][spark], and [KSQL][ksql] implemented the ability to execute declarative queries over streams by supporting SQL.

 ![History of Streaming Abstractions, showing Apache Kafka, Apache Storm, Apache Samza, MillWheel, Apache Flink, Apache Spark and KSQL][stream_abstraction_history]

 Each of these developments enhanced the abstractions used when working with streams -- improving aspects such as composition, state, and late-data handling.
-The shift towards higher-level, declarative queries significantly simplifies stream operations and the management of compute systems.
+The shift towards higher-level, declarative queries significantly simplified stream operations and the management of compute systems.
 However, expressing time-based queries still poses a challenge.
 As the next step in advancing abstractions for event processing, we introduce the timeline abstraction.